5T33Z0/OC-Little-Translated/B_OC_Calculators/README.md

 # OpenCore Calculators
-This section calculator to generat correct values for `csr-active-config`, `PickerAttributes`, `ScanPolicy`, `ExposeSensitiveData` and `Target` based on the data provided by OpenCore's `Documentation.pdf`.
+This section calculator to generate correct values for `csr-active-config`, `PickerAttributes`, `ScanPolicy`, `ExposeSensitiveData` and `Target` based on the data provided by OpenCore's `Documentation.pdf`.

 ## Spreadsheet